codingMustache/codingMustache/README.md

 ## Joke of the Day

-I bought shoes from a drug dealer once.
-I don't know what he laced them with, but I was tripping all day.
+ I never wanted to believe that my Dad was stealing from his job as a road worker.
+But when I got home, all the signs were there.

 ## Daily Trivia

-Generally, which component of a computer draws the most power?
+What was the first Android version specifically optimized for tablets?
- 1. Hard Drive
+ 1. Eclair
- 2. Processor
+ 2. Honeycomb
- 3. Video Card
+ 3. Froyo
- 4. Power Supply
+ 4. Marshmellow

 <details>
   <summary>Answer</summary>
-  Video Card
+  Honeycomb
 </details>